openjdk/guide/src/index.md

 :    In RDP2 the bar is higher to get changes into the release.
 For product bugs, only P1:s and P2:s are supposed to be fixed here, and to do so an approval is needed.
 See the [Fix-Request Process](https://openjdk.java.net/jeps/3#Fix-Request-Process) for details on how to obtain one.
 All other product bugs should be deferred.
 Test bugs (labeled `noreg-self`) and documentation bugs (labeled `noreg-doc`) can still be fixed in RDP2.
 To fix an enhancement an approval is required.
 See the [Late-Enhancement Request Process](https://openjdk.java.net/jeps/3#Late-Enhancement-Request-Process) for details on how to do that.
 If you want to defer a P1 or P2 bug during RDP2 you will also need an approval.
 See the [Bug-Deferral Process](https://openjdk.java.net/jeps/3#Bug-Deferral-Process) for more details.

 [**Release Candidate**]{#rc}
-:    Towards the end of a release, when there are no more open product bugs targeted to the release, a stable build is selected to be the release candidate.
+:    Towards the end of the release cycle, when there are no more open product bugs targeted to the release, a stable build is selected to be the release candidate.
 This build will go through additional testing and if no more issues are found it will be the build released.
 If new bugs are found these are investigated and hopefully fixed, and a new build becomes the release candidate.
 The RC phase has a few milestones with a deadline for finding a candidate build, and another for making sure the build is ready to go live.
 During the RC phase only P1 bugs are fixed, and to fix one an approval is needed.
 See the [Fix-Request Process](https://openjdk.java.net/jeps/3#Fix-Request-Process) for details on how to obtain one.
 All other bugs should be deferred.
 To defer a P1 bug during RC you will need an approval.
 See the [Bug-Deferral Process](https://openjdk.java.net/jeps/3#Bug-Deferral-Process) for more details.
 No enhancements are allowed to be integrated during RC.

 [**General Availability (GA)**]{#ga}
 :    This is the end of the release cycle.
 The last release candidate build is made available to the public.